kezugo/flip-api/README.md

 There are 2 docker containers, one with mongo and second with node app.

 ### Additional features to initial requirements:
-- ability to add products which maybe added later to the cart
+- ability to define products with quantity "in-store" and predefined currency
-- ability to add products with any currency from exchange rate list
+- removing quantity of product from store during additions to cart
-- during checkout calculating total for cart in set currency with ability to convert products with different currencies
+- adding back quantity of product to store during removing product from cart
-- removing quantity from products set during addition to cart
+- during checkout products with different currencies are converted to selected currency for checkout

 ## Installation / Running the app

 For dev build with file watching